TritonSE/onboarding/writeup/part-1/1-1-Task-list.md

 2. Run `git status` and check the output to make sure you're on your Part 1 branch.
 If not, run `git checkout part-1`.
 The output should also list all the files you've changed so far under "Changes not staged for commit."
 3. Run `git add .` to "stage" all of the changes.
 (The `.` denotes everything in the current folder; you can also specify particular folders or files.)
 If you run `git status` again, you should see that your changes have become "Changes to be committed."
 4. Run `git commit -m 'Implement part 1.1'` to commit your changes to the `part-1` branch locally.
 You can write your own commit message in between the quotes.
 5. Wait for the pre-commit hook to finish.
-This uses a custom TSE script to check that all files are correctly formatted.
+This uses a custom TSE script to check that all files are correctly formatted and that there are no linter errors.
+It also checks that no secret credentials are being exposed in the commit.
 If the pre-commit hook fails, read through the output and fix the problems, then run the `git commit` command again.
 6. Run `git push` to push the current state of your branch to your remote fork.
 Since this is the first time you're pushing this branch, it will fail and give you another command to run instead.
 Paste that command and run it.
 In the future, on this branch, you can just run `git push`.
 7. Open your fork in GitHub and click on the branch dropdown on the left.
 You should see a new branch called `part-1`.
 You'll probably also see a banner at the top of the page telling you that you have a new branch.